ropensci/roweb3/content/blog/2023-06-23-ropensci-news-digest-june-2023/index.md

 * [rOpenSci Champions Program Teams: Meet César and Marc](/blog/2023/06/23/ropensci-news-digest-june-2023) by Cesar Luis Aybar Camacho, and Marc Choisy.

 * [Meeting the Stars of the R-Universe: PEcAn, an Open Source Project to Take Care of the Planet](/blog/2023/06/23/ropensci-news-digest-june-2023) by Yanina Bellini Saibene, Alejandra Bellini, Lucio Casalla, and Steffi LaZerte.
 Climate change and research in this area have diverse and complex data that demand increasingly complex analysis models.
 The PEcAn project works to develop this ability.
 Other languages: <a href='/es/blog/2023/06/06/r-universe-stars-4-es' lang='es'>Conociendo a las estrellas del Universo R: PEcAn, un proyecto de código abierto para cuidar el planeta (es)</a>.

+* [rOpenSci's Communication Channels for Safe and Friendly Exchange](/blog/2023/06/23/ropensci-news-digest-june-2023) by Yanina Bellini Saibene.
+Communication channels announcement. rOpenSci stop interacting on Twitter, but we can meet in many other spaces.
+Other languages: <a href='/es/blog/2023/06/14/ropensci-communication-channels-es' lang='es'>Los canales de comunicación de rOpenSci para un intercambio seguro y amigable (es)</a>.

+* [rOpenSci Champions Program Teams: Meet Cheryl Isabella Lim and Mauro Lepore](/blog/2023/06/23/ropensci-news-digest-june-2023) by Cheryl Isabella Lim, and Mauro Lepore.

+* [How do you measure the impact of a champions program? ](/blog/2023/06/23/ropensci-news-digest-june-2023) by Yanina Bellini Saibene, and CSCCE Staff.
+A summary of the discussion session on measuring the impact of champion programs at _CZI’s Accelerating Open Science in Latin America_ workshop.